How going bankrupt affects your credit

 Filing for bankruptcy affects your credit history in a way that is difficult to repair.
 You may find it hard to get a credit card for two main reasons:

-- lenders may see you as high risk.
+- Lenders may see you as high risk.
 Your bankruptcy will stay on your credit report for at least six years and financial companies may be concerned about lending you money in case they don’t get it back.
-If you manage to get accepted for a credit card, you may face higher interest rates to offset some of the risk they’re taking

-- the conditions of bankruptcy mean that every spare penny of your cash should go towards paying back the debt you owe to your existing lenders.
-These payments will be based on your current income and outgoings and will take into account all your essential spending, like your mortgage or rent, utility bills and grocery shopping.
-Borrowing more would mean that your budget would need to stretch to include the new repayments – on top of your current bills
+- The conditions of bankruptcy mean that every spare penny of your cash should go towards paying back the debt you owe to your existing lenders.
+These payments will be based on your current income and outgoings.
+Borrowing more would mean that your budget would need to stretch to include the new repayments – on top of your current bills.

 Do I need to inform the lender?